ros2-gbp/ros2-gbp-github-org/ADMIN.md

 ## Reviewing terraform changes

-In a configured workspace run `terraform plan -out plan.out`.
+In a configured workspace run `terraform plan -out plan.out > plan.txt`.
-This will display a list of changes terraform will make for you to review and save the plan to be applied in the future.
+The output, piped to `plan.txt` can be viewed with `less -R plan.txt` This will display a list of changes terraform will make for you to review.
+The `plan.out` file is used to automatically apply the plan exactly as it was previously reviewed, the plan will fail to apply if it becomes stale because state changed between plan and application thus preventing unintended changes between reviewing and applying a plan.

 Terraform organizes managed objects into resources which can be added, changed, and destroyed.
 This project uses the GitHub provider to manage a GitHub organization with terraform.